BGG sequences with weak regularity and applications: Continuum with microstructures

 The Hessian complex in 2D is

-The first nontrivial Hodge-Laplacian problem of \eqref{hessian-2D} describes the Kirchhoff plate, which is the $\Gamma$-limit of the Reissner-Mindlin plate as the thickness tends to zero.
+The Hodge-Laplacian problem of \eqref{hessian-2D} { at index zero} describes the Kirchhoff plate, which is the $\Gamma$-limit of the Reissner-Mindlin plate as the thickness tends to zero.
 This connection, although not formulated in terms of the twisted complex, was used to derive a discretization for the biharmonic equation \cite{feec-lecture}, \cite[Chapter 5]{quenneville2015new}.

-Our results on finite dimensional uniform representation of cohomology imply the Poincar\'e inequalities for the twisted de-Rham complexes (although these inequalities readily follow from a straightforward argument in this particular case), and hence the well-posedness of the variational problem.
+Our results on finite dimensional uniform representation of cohomology imply the Poincar\'e inequalities for the twisted de Rham complexes (although these inequalities readily follow from a straightforward argument in this particular case), and hence the well-posedness of the variational problem.
 More importantly, fitting the linear Cosserat model in the cohomological framework makes it possible to bring in tools and general results from the abstract theory.
-For example, the Cosserat version of the ``rigid body motion'' consists of functions in the kernel of $d_V^{0}$, which has the form $(a, b\wedge x)$, where $a, b\in \mathbb{R}^{3}$ are constant vectors.
-This can be obtained by transforming the kernel of $\grad$ in the sum de-Rham complex by \eqref{matrix-F}.
-Once we fix the domain complex, the general theory also determines the boundary conditions and the formulations are automatically well-posed.
-Moreover, we may obtain different formulations, e.g., Cosserat versions of the primal formulation, the Hellinger-Reissner principle, the intrinsic formulation \cite{ciarlet2009intrinsic}, and the Hu-Washizu principle \cite{washizu1968variational}.
+For example, the Cosserat version of the ``rigid body motion'' consists of functions in the kernel of $d_V^{0}$, which have the form { $(a+b\wedge x, b)$}, where $a, b\in \mathbb{R}^{3}$ are constant vectors.
+This can be obtained by transforming the kernel of $\grad$ in the sum de Rham complex by \eqref{matrix-F}.
+Once we fix the domain complex, the general theory implies that the formulations are automatically well-posed and { may also indicate the correct form of the boundary conditions. } Moreover, we may obtain different formulations, e.g., Cosserat versions of the primal formulation, the Hellinger-Reissner principle, the intrinsic formulation \cite{ciarlet2009intrinsic}, and the Hu-Washizu principle \cite{washizu1968variational}.
 More importantly, the idea of modelling defects of linear elasticity by the violation of the Saint-Venant condition (vanishing of the linearized curvature encoded in the elasticity complex) \cite{amstutz2019incompatibility} provides a plausible way to investigate defects of Cosserat models by generalizing the ``Cosserat strain'' $(e, p):=d_{V}^{0}(u, w)$ which satisfies the compatibility $d_{V}^{1}(e, p)=0$ to more general functions that violate this condition.
-In fact, discussions in this direction can be found in, e.g., \cite[(2.14a, 2.15a)]{gunther1958statik}, where $d_{V}^{1}$ in the twisted de-Rham complex is involved.
+In fact, discussions in this direction can be found in, e.g., \cite[(2.14a, 2.15a)]{gunther1958statik}, where $d_{V}^{1}$ in the twisted de Rham complex is involved.
 However, a detailed discussion of the above issues is beyond the scope of this article.